benbjohnson/litestream/README.md

 The `litestream` command will initialize and then wait indefinitely for changes.
 You should see your destination replica path is now populated with a `generations` directory.
-Inside there should be a 16-character hex generation directory and inside there should be snapshots & wal files.
+Inside there should be a 16-character hex generation directory and inside there should be snapshots & WAL files.
 As you make changes to your source database, changes will be copied over to your replica incrementally.